pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Linear contraction
 ++++++++++++++++++++

-* Perform linear contraction coperation first and then dead end contraction
+* Perform linear contraction operation first and then dead end contraction
 * 1 cycle of contraction.

 .. image:: images/threeNodestwoEdges_a.png